Nate Behar: Ottawa Redblacks

 On February 15, 2019, Behar signed with the Ottawa Redblacks to, reportedly, a one-year contract.
 In his first season in Ottawa, he caught 16 passes for 169 yards.
 He became a free agent upon the expiry of his contract on February 11, 2020, and did not sign with any team in 2020, where the league cancelled the 2020 CFL season.

 After not playing football in 2020, Behar re-signed with the Redblacks on June 28, 2021.
 During the 2021 season, he played in all 14 regular season games, catching 34 passes for 439 yards, both career highs.
 He was also the team's emergency quarterback and was pressed into duty on September 22, 2021, when both Dominique Davis and Matt Nichols succumbed to injuries.
 In that game, he played in two series where he had two carries for three yards and one completed pass for three yards.
 On January 20, 2022, Behar signed a one-year extension to remain with the Redblacks.
 Behar continued his strong play into the 2022 season posting new career highs in receptions (59), receiving yards (727), and touchdowns (2), despite missing five games due to injury.

 On December 16, 2022, Behar and the Redblacks agreed to a two-year contract extension.
+He played in 12 regular season games in 2023 where he had 39 receptions for 334 yards and one touchdown.
+In the following off-season, he was released on February 5, 2024, while still being owed $30,000 on his partially guaranteed contract for 2024.

+Montreal Alouettes

+On July 20, 2024, it was announced that Behar had signed with the Montreal Alouettes.
+He played in 12 games where he had nine catches for 89 yards.
+He became a free agent upon the expiry of his contract on February 11, 2025.